kiba/Writings/for_science/timeline.md

 October 25, 2015 - Chapter 26 - Qrow Branwen talked to Captain Seii about future military aid to Remnant.
 November 3, 2015 - Chapter 26 - James Archer and Sasaki discussed Sasaki's future.
 November 25, 2015 - Chapter 26 - Saitou Hiroki starts his job as an instructor for the Sidonia Military Academy.
+October 13, 2016 - Chapter 27 - Hiroki and his grandson visits Kobayashi in prison.